 The third trimester is when you will be most likely to experience sleep disturbances.
 As your pregnancy progresses, you’ll likely find that lying on your left side with your knees bent will be the most comfortable sleeping position.
 Indeed, many doctors recommend you begin learning to sleep on your left side early in your pregnancy, so that by the time you are in your third trimester, the position feels more normal for you.
 Other common causes of sleep disturbance in the third trimester include:

-  - Snoring/sinus congestion —Many women who have never snored before may begin doing so at some time during their pregnancy.
+- Snoring/sinus congestion Many women who have never snored before may begin doing so at some time during their pregnancy.
 This is the result of increased congestion/swelling in the nasal passages.
-If you develop symptoms of sleep apnea (loud snoring and periods of stopped breathing during sleep), you should talk with your doctor.
+If you develop symptoms of sleep apnea (loud snoring and periods of stopped breathing during sleep), you should talk with your healthcare provider.

 - Restless leg syndrome (RLS) —Some women may develop restless leg syndrome (RLS) during their third trimester of pregnancy.
 Symptoms of RLS include crawling or moving feelings in the foot, calf, or upper leg.

-  If you have any concerns about symptoms you are having, make sure you talk to your doctor to see if they are normal or a sign of a problem.
+If you have any concerns about symptoms you are having, make sure you talk to your healthcare provider to see if they are normal or a sign of a problem.

 Because you’re pregnant, over-the-counter sleep aids, including herbal remedies are not recommended.
 However, there are some things you can do to improve your chances of getting a good night’s sleep:

 - Drink lots of fluids during the day, then taper off before bed.